Dima Hamdan: Journalism

+Hamdan stopped being a journalist in 2014.
 As of 2017, Hamdan is founding editor and manager of the Marie Colvin Journalists' Network (MCJN), a collective of women journalists in the Arab World.
 As a freelancer, Hamdan has contributed to publications including The New Arab, The Markaz Review and The Badger Herald.
+She notes how her background in journalism continues to shape her.
+She prioritizes fact-checking, while developing narrative detail.